-Light, fresh, and packed with powerful antioxidants, these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
+Light and fresh these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
 They’re vegan, naturally gluten free, and perfect for meal prep.

 Even though I’m one of those weird people who actually does like salad, sometimes, I want a more exciting way to get my greens in.

 There are certain vegetables I tend to rotate between (I see you spinach and kale), but I do like to mix it up every now and then.
 These rainbow veggie collard wraps are perfect for that!